 Provide volunteer coordinator with a copy of license, CV, and malpractice if you carry your own or your employer provides it and approves of volunteer work

 MO law passed in 2013 protects medical workers who work for free for a non-profit organization from malpractice.
-New Springs Community Church is our sponsoring non-profit and we have filed the appropriate form with the state and paid fee.
+First Presbyterian is our sponsoring non-profit and we have filed the appropriate form with the state and paid fee.
 Quarterly reports listing all volunteers will be provided to the state of Missouri

 Nurse practitioners and physician assistants will either need permission from employer/supervising physician to volunteer or medical director will need to become a collaborating physician.
 The state of Missouri has a limit of 3 per physician so the clinic may need more than one physician to be willing to collaborate for volunteers if needed.